marufzaman/sentiment-analysis-api-using-flask/README.md

 ## Getting Started

 To get started with the Sentiment Analysis API, make sure you have Python 3.9 or later installed on your system.
-You can check your Python version by running the following command:
+You can check your Python version by running the following command on your terminal or command prompt:

 - ##### On a Windows-based system: